 It is important to be clear and level-headed about this.
 If we perceive ourselves as guilty now then it can only be in the future – be it the next five minutes, five weeks, five years or five lifetimes – that we will no longer be guilty.
 In a way, that seems very logical and reasonable.
 But – and this is critical to our understanding and practice of A Course in Miracles – it does not work.

-This is one of the blessings – and by blessing I mean both opportunity and pain-in-the-ass – available to ACIM students.
-In a calm and collected way, we are able to make contact with the simple truth that the way our brains and thoughts (our egos) try to solve the guilt problem doesn’t work and so we have to try something else.
+This is one of the blessings – and by blessing I mean both opportunity and pain-in-the-ass – available to us as ACIM students.
+In a calm and collected way, we are able to make contact with the simple truth that the way our thinking (which is to say, our egos) try to solve the problem of guilt doesn’t work.
+We have to try something else.

 God knows you now.
 He remembers nothing, having always known you exactly as He knows you now.
 The holy instant reflects His knowing . . . in the holy instant, free of the past, you see that love is in you, and you have no need to look without and snatch love guiltily away from where you thought it was (T-15.V.9:1-3, 7).

-Attention given to the wholeness of the present moment has for me been the most effective tool of healing because it reflects an invitation to the Holy Spirit which is “the Christ Mind which is aware of the knowledge that lies beyond perception” (T-5.I.5:1).
+Attention given to the wholeness of the present moment is a most effective tool of healing because it reflects an invitation to the Holy Spirit which is “the Christ Mind which is aware of the knowledge that lies beyond perception” (T-5.I.5:1).

 The Holy Spirit promotes healing by looking beyond it to what the children of God were before healing was needed, and will be when they have been healed (T-5.II.1:2).

 It should come as no surprise that this healing reflects an “alteration of the time sequence” (T-5.II.1:3) because it is a letting go of the separation now (T-5.II.1:4), and thus ends altogether the time structures that guilt relies on for its existence.

-In a way, everything always leads us back to a present experience of God – an awareness that right now, without condition or impediment – we are precisely and perfectly as God created us.
+In a way, everything always leads us back to a present experience of God – an awareness that right now, without condition, qualification or impediment – we remain precisely and perfectly as God created us.
 Because it is not possible to leave God, guilt is not a justified response to anything.
 Time is not required at all.

-We can talk about this intellectually – there is a place for that, of course – but we are also called by our interior experience of Jesus and God, as mediated by A Course in Miracles, to go beyond mere ideas and into actual experience.
+We can talk about this intellectually – there is a place for that, of course – but we are also called by our interior experience of Jesus and God, as mediated by A Course in Miracles, to go beyond mere ideas and into actual experience itself.
 Heaven is here and now.
 Find out what that means so you can share it with your brothers and sisters.
 What else is there?